 CPH-NEW is a Total Worker Health® Center of Excellence, funded by the National Institute for Occupational Safety and Health (NIOSH).
 CPH-NEW conducts research studies to evaluate the health benefits, obstacles, and cost effectiveness of workplace programs that integrate occupational health and safety with other measures to enhance worker well-being.
 Our studies examine musculoskeletal, cardiovascular, and mental health outcomes; the underlying role of work organization; and the importance of worker involvement in program design and implementation.
 We offer research-based program tools and guidance to employers, unions, health professionals, and policy makers to promote a worker-centered approach to safety and well-being.

-CPH-NEW is a joint interdisciplinary initiative of the University of Massachusetts Lowell and the University of Connecticut.
-The key academic units are the Department of Public Health at the University of Massachusetts Lowell, the Department of Occupational and Environmental Medicine at the University of Connecticut Health Center (UCHC), and the Department of Psychology and Allied Health Science / Health Promotion at University of Connecticut Storrs.
+CPH-NEW is a joint interdisciplinary initiative of UConn Health, University of Connecticut Storrs, and the University of Massachusetts Lowell.
+The key academic units are the Division of Occupational and Environmental Medicine at UConn Health, the Department of Biomedical Engineering at the University of Massachusetts Lowell, and the Department of Psychological Sciences and Neag School of Education at the University of Connecticut Storrs.

 General email contact: firstname.lastname@example.org